 Unmanaged dynamic storage allocation and deallocation can lead to storage exhaustion; the required analysis is difficult under those circumstances.
 Furthermore, access values can establish aliases that complicate verification, and explicit deallocation of dynamic storage can lead to specific errors (e.g., "double free", "use after free") having unpredictable results.
 As a result, the prevalent approach to storage management in high-integrity systems is to disallow dynamic management techniques completely [1-4].

 However, restricted forms of storage management and associated feature usage can support the necessary reliability and analyzability characteristics while retaining sufficient expressive power to justify the analysis expense.
 The following sections present possible approaches, including the traditional approach in which no dynamic behavior is allowed.
 Individual projects may then choose which storage management approach best fits their requirements and apply appropriate tailoring, if necessary, to the specific guidelines.

+Applicable vulnerability within ISO TR 24772-2:

+6.39 "Memory leak and heap fragmentation [XYL].

 Realization